The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 All datasets were generated from one specimen, but are from unique regions of interest on the specimen.
 Multiple datasets can be accommodated in a single submission.
 List the specimen multiple times in the specimen tab.
 Identify the specific region of interest in the locations column.
 Multiple donor lines must match exactly in the metadata spreadsheet (i.e. the specimen listed in specimen tab row 5 is the specimen for dataset row 5).
 Each dataset tab should have a corresponding image tab.
 There should be exactly one line in the instrument tab.

 button to select your metadata spreadsheet and upload it.
-This button will not be available until a metadata schema is selected.
+This button will not be available until a metadata upload option is selected.

 Note that while preparing the metadata spreadsheet, separate data directories need to be listed for each dataset in the submission.